Tzadik: Iraq

 In Iraq, Muslims and Jews served alongside each other as keeps of shrines associated with saints and prophets.
 Both Muslims and Jews visited the shrine of Ezra and Ezekiel.
-Ezekiel's pilgrimage often took place during Shavout.
+Ezekiel's pilgrimage often took place during Shavuot.

 Among the tombs and shrines frequented by Jews in Iraq are the shrine of Ezekiel and the tomb of Ezra (in the 11th century said to be surrounded by the graves of seven tzadikim).
 Special songs were composed and sung during the pilgrimage to the former.
 Pilgrims often left valuable books there in hopes they would be blessed with sons, and vows of lamp oil for the eternal light were made.
 Pilgrims also left purses of money at Ezekiel's shrine for safekeeping until they returned from long travels.
 At one point there were also shrines for Daniel, Barukh ben Neriah, Rabbi Meir, and other Talmudic sages.

 In Iraq (and among Iranian Jews, mainly those visiting Iraq on pilgrimage) Shia practices influenced Jewish ones.
 Both groups had pilgrimage processions, which took place at specific times of year, and prostrated at graves.
 These similarities and a yearly exposure to Shia practices led to Jews adopting some Shia customs.
 The yearly exposure was due to the fact that Shias stopped at the grave of Ezekiel during the Muharram procession.

 The three areas of Shia influence were the procession to a holy place, the pilgrimage songs, and the carrying of flags/poles with a hand shaped item.
 The main Shia procession is the one during Muharram, commemorating the ambush and murder of Muhammad's grandson, Hussein.
 On the road to Karbala or in local processions, participants sing songs about the suffering of Hussein and his family, as well as the suffering of Shias.
 Some participants whip themselves, and the local processions among communities that can't travel to Karbala often include a small replica tomb that is carried during procession.
 Cloth banners are carried on stands with a metal hand (or other item) on top.
 These hands are called 'alam.

 The songs during Jewish ceremonies around Ezekiel's tomb were based on these Shia songs from the procession.
 They were written in Judeo-Arabic and feature curses upon the enemy (one of the Shia influences).
 Jews also adopted local Muslim lyric styles for ceremonies at the shrines of other saints.